coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 - Can you see a moment in the future where you are using gestures?
 - Describe a moment in the future where you are using gestures.
 - Which family members will benefit the most from creating gestures?
 Why?
-- How can you family benefit from making gestures?
+- How can your family benefit from making gestures?

 ### Make a video appointment - initiator
 - Do you experience that your family members use a form of hand gestures, while they talk?